AmirDeviloper/BourseScrapper/README.md

 ## ✨ Highlights

 - 🔍 Extracts structured data from HTML tables
-- 📁 Saves output in JSON or CSV format
+- 📁 Saves output in CSV format
 - 🔄 Supports periodic scraping for updates
 - 🧩 Easily extendable for other financial pages